Sorry, you need to enable JavaScript to visit this website.

 Main BFP DE and NDE mechanical seals were observed with frequent failures during running and standstill condition.
 The modification was carried out for DMCW inlet and outlet for both DE and NDE

-By this modification seal cooling water temperature is getting maintained at designed values during BFP running, therefore no frequent mechanical seal failure is observed and has resulted in huge cost saving.
+By this modification seal cooling water temperature is maintained at designed values during BFP running, therefore no frequent mechanical seal failure is observed and has resulted in huge cost saving.

 Innovation In CHP System:

-It is needless to tell the importance of coal handling plant in a thermal power plant.
+It is needless to cite the importance of the coal handling plant in a thermal power plant.
 Smooth and reliable operation of CHP is very much required for the availability of the plant.
-Therefore, a lot of innovative jobs has been carried out at CHP for reliable operation of the systems.
+Therefore, a lot of innovative jobs have been carried out at CHP for reliable operation of the systems.
 Such as capacity enhancement of VGF from 500 TPH to design capacity of 1500 TPH, modification in cooling system of heavy-duty gear boxes of belt conveyor, various innovative ways to restrict coal spillage and dust suppression in belts.

 The above are a few examples of the innovation and modification done for the stabilisation, improvement in efficiency and reliable operation of the unit.

-Do You Know
+Did You Know

 • Bajaj Energy is the largest power producer in the state of Uttar Pradesh after NTPC